VII. Open Space: Magic is Around Us

 創作者簡介

-NG Ka-kei is in the sophomore year of her Bachelor’s studies at the School of Creative Media.
+NG Ka-kei is in the second year of her Bachelor’s studies at the School of Creative Media.
 She finds it hard to define or describe herself accurately, and she is not sure if it is a good or bad thing.

 Conversations

-They said light points us to a direction, yet what if we never need one?
+Yan: They said light points us to a direction, yet what if we never need one?
 I remember there were days I would wander around the streets in late afternoons just to look at street lights.
 There is always a moment when the sky turns purplish orange, and those bulbs begin to spark, like stars.